ucfcs/GrowthPlus/README.md

 All you need to work on the project is to set up an android development environment, follow the official android documentation and make sure to check the system requirements:
 https://developer.android.com/studio/install.

-Then, please read [CONTRIBUTING.md](https://github.com/ucfcs/GrowthPlus/blob/julio/openSourceDocs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Then, please read [CONTRIBUTING.md](https://github.com/ucfcs/GrowthPlus/blob/julio/openSourceDocs/CONTRIBUTING.md) for the process for submitting pull requests to us and for details on our code of conduct.

 ## Authors
  [About the team](https://arroseplus.netlify.app/team)